AlmightyDucky/CS428/README.md

 ```
 Assignment A0: Getting Started with SteerLite
 Assignment A1: Curves
+Assignment A2: Collisions Detection
 ```
 ### Type-B
 ```
 Assignment B0: Getting Started with Unity
 Assignment B1: Navigation Basics
+Assignment B2: Navigation and Animation
 ```